 But there are two things that have consistently made SPM implementations less successful than their vendors would have you believe.
 The first is that they are often very costly.
 Not only can the cost of the software be significant, but there can also be an enormous implementation cost, not to mention the cost of professional services to manage plan changes, which vary from application to application.
 The second is that once implemented, the software does not seem to work properly, not because of bugs but because important details fell through the cracks in the implementation process.
 My advice to companies contemplating SPM implementation is first to look carefully at all the costs, current and projected, and expect that they may be higher than projected.
 Second, do not underestimate the challenge of successful implementation.
 Setting up and testing all the data feeds properly, with internal subject matter experts who understand not only the data but what can go wrong, is critical and may take longer than you plan.
 If you pay a lot of money for a large SPM implementation, find it doesn’t work, try to fix it and fail, and ultimately write off the investment, you will not be the first company to do so.

-Amit: Do you think the SPM solution industry is well placed to explore the market potential or are there areas that they need to work upon?
+Amit: Do you think the SPM solution industry is well placed to explore the market potential, or are there areas that they need to work upon?
 If Yes, what would those areas be?

 Elliot: The SPM industry has been successful and continues to grow.
 It certainly is not going away, and as with Salesforce.com, the capabilities of SPM solutions have increased a great deal over time, driving adoption and reach within customer organizations.

 A recent trend has been for SPM providers and integrators to tailor their solutions more closely to individual industries.
-It may not be that the software needs to differ significantly between industries, but the data feeds and the relative importance of them can differ from industry to industry.
+It may not be that the software needs to differ significantly between industries, but the data feed and its relative importance of them can differ from industry to industry.
 Likewise, user interfaces need to be intuitive and industry-specific.
 SPM providers and implementers have done a good job tailoring their marketing by industry, but the tailoring of the products and implementations needs to catch up.

 As a consultant who specializes in helping companies assess and design their sales compensation plans, it has long been puzzling that SPM providers and implementers have not yet driven me out of business.
 If they want to be full-service providers, they cannot ignore the critical importance of plan design.
 Traditionally, plan assessment and design work has been seen by the SPM industry as a delay or roadblock to sales.
 They may tell customers that they can help them with that work, but most have not built the capability.
-For one thing, a high percentage of services revenue may undermine the market value of software companies, and it is true that design + implementation does take more time than implementation alone.
+For one thing, a high percentage of service revenue may undermine the market value of software companies, and it is true that design + implementation take more time than implementation alone.
 But without well-designed plans, SPM customers will not get full value from their systems.
 I am fine with that because then those customers will call me.
 But in the long run, it may be a missed opportunity for the industry.

-Amit: In conclusion, we can say that this unprecedented period has forced organizations to do some rethinking on their overall sales compensation management philosophy, but their choices have been constrained due to limitations of their legacy systems.
+Amit: In conclusion, we can say that this unprecedented period has forced organizations to do some rethinking on their overall sales compensation management philosophy, but their choices have been constrained due to the limitations of their legacy systems.
 The new selling structures and additional behavioural changes may require the introduction of a new thought process that can be combined with the new-age technology ecosystem.
 This may allow companies to innovate in their sales compensation philosophy while significantly improving their operational efficiency, payout quality and timeliness, adherence to process compliance and overall motivation of their salesforce.

 Thank you, Elliot, for taking time out and talking to us on such a strategic and complex subject.
-I am confident that your ideas will help readers, deep-dive, into their sales compensation plans while also re-evaluating their sales compensation solution ecosystem to use that as a competitive advantage.
+I am confident that your ideas will help readers deep-dive into their sales compensation plans while also re-evaluating their sales compensation solution ecosystem to use that as a competitive advantage.

 What has been your experience with challenges related to Sales Compensation Management?
 How are you dealing with your sales incentive plans during a pandemic?
-Feel free to reach out to us at firstname.lastname@example.org / email@example.com in case you have any questions or to talk about your current challenges and bounce off any ideas with no strings attached.
+Feel free to reach out to us at email@example.com / Incentius in case you have any questions or to talk about your current challenges and bounce off any ideas with no strings attached.